-(iii).
-Uniformity ratio (Average to Minimum) -4:1; and (iv).
-Minimum CRI -50.

-(6).
-Lighting of Gasoline Station/Convenience Store Aprons/Canopies: Lighting levels on gasoline station/convenience store aprons and under canopies shall be adequate to facilitate the activities taking place in such locations and shall meet the following requirements:
+- (ii).
+Vertical illuminance shall be measured in the two primary directions of travel. - (iii).
+Minimum Illumination Level (at darkest spot in the paved area, not including access roads) - (iv).
+Minimum CRI 50. - (6).
+Lighting of Gasoline Station/Convenience Store Aprons/Canopies: Lighting levels on gasoline station/convenience store aprons and under canopies shall be adequate to facilitate the activities taking place in such locations and shall meet the following requirements: - (A).

-(A).
 Areas on the apron away from the gasoline pump islands used for parking or vehicle storage shall be illuminated in accordance with the requirements for parking.
-If no gasoline pumps are provided the entire apron shall be treated as a parking area.

-(B).
-Areas around the pump islands and under canopies to ten (10) feet outside the canopy footprint shall be illuminated so that the maximum horizontal luminance at grade level does not exceed thirty (30) foot candles in the service area and is at least one (1.0) foot-candles and no more than eight (8) foot-candles at the edge of the service area.
+If no gasoline pumps are provided the entire apron shall be treated as a parking area. - (B).
+Areas around and under canopies to ten (10) feet outside the canopy footprint shall be illuminated so that the maximum horizontal luminance at grade level does not exceed thirty (30) foot candles in the service area and is at least one (1.0) foot-candles and no more than eight (8) foot-candles at the edge of the service area.
 The uniformity ratio (max to min.) shall be at least 15:1.

-(C).
-Light fixtures mounted on canopies shall be recessed so that the lens cover is recessed or flush with the bottom surface (ceiling) of the canopy so that light is restrained to no more than eighty-five (85) degrees from vertical. (five (5) degrees below horizontal)

-(D).
-Lights shall not be mounted on the top or sides (fascias) of the canopy and the sides of the canopy shall not be illuminated.
+- (C).
+Light fixtures mounted on canopies shall be recessed so that the lens cover is recessed or flush with the bottom surface (ceiling) of the canopy and luminaire has a U0 rating for uplight, so that light is restrained to no more than eighty-five (85) degrees from vertical. (five (5) degrees below horizontal) - (D).
+Lights shall not be mounted on the top or side (fascia) of the canopy and the sides of the canopy shall not be illuminated.